 34. Barrington Belle Peony (Paeonia lactiflora ‘Barrington Belle’)

 Barrington belle peonies produce eye-catching semi-double flower blossoms atop sturdy stems.
 The flowers feature two rows of broad, satiny, slightly ruffled petals in exotic shades of magenta and fuchsia.
-A prominent cluster of bright-red staminodes with ruffled golden tips make an attractive centerpiece for each of these flowers.
+A prominent cluster of bright-red staminodes with ruffled golden tips makes each flower’s attractive centerpiece.

 35. Athena Peony (Paeonia ‘Athena’)